arjun-menon/pypage/ReadMe.rst

 that its syntax is very close to Python's, and therefore the learning curve is very short for Python programmers.

-Rather than create a new sub-language and syntax for constructs such as ``for`` and ``while`` loops, pypage directly evaluates a lot of the code you write directly in the Python interpreter.
-As such, pypage effectively inherits Python's syntax in a lot of its constructs.
-This means richer and more expressive constructs (see pypage's `for loop`_), and a shorter learning curve.
+Rather than create a new mini domain-specifc language for constructs such as ``for`` and ``if``, pypage does a teeny tiny bit of obvious string manipulation, and passes your logical directives unaltered to the Python interpreter.
+As such, pypage inherits Python's syntax for the most part.
+For example, ``for`` loops in ``pypage`` get converted into Pythons's generator expressions.
+The ``for`` loop in a Python generator expression (or list comprehension) is far more powerful than its regular ``for`` loop.
+This means that pypage ``for`` loops are richer and more expressive than you'd otherwise expect, while the learning curve is nearly non-existent.

+The primary disadvantage of using pypage instead of a templating engine like Liquid_ is that pypage does not operate on a restricted subset of programming languages, as Liquid_ for instance does.
+Liquid_ allows untrusted users to write and upload their own templates, because the expressives of Liquid_ is limited such that there is an implicit guarantee that the template will be processed in a reasonable (probably linear) amount of time using a reasonable amount of system resources.
+As such, Liquid_'s templting language is rather limited -- it offers a limited number of pre-defined functions/filters, and the overall flexibility of the language has been constrained in order to guarantee termination in a reasonable amount of time.

-The primary disadvantage of using pypage versus a templating engine such as Liquid_ is that pypage gives the template writer full unfettered access to the Python interpreter.
-As such the template is effectively no longer *secure*, and there is no time bound on the template's processing time.
-This means that pypage is really only meant for internal use, and you can't allow external users to write templates, etc.
+pypage, on the other hand gives the template writer full unfettered access to the Python interpreter.
+As such, pypage is meant only for internal use, and in some ways it's similar to PHP in that a you're mixing a full-blown programming language (Python) and text that could be HTML.

-It is also worth noting that the practice of mixing code and UI (or "view") is generally deeply frowned upon.
-The entire reason behind the existence of the plethora of templating languages we have today is to *separate logic and UI*.
-However, what I've noticed is that secure templating languages ultimately end up being sub-Turing-complete programming languages with an implicit time complexity bound (i.e. guaranteed termination in a reasonable amount of time).
-The effect of this is that template authors end up having to learn a whole new language altogether.

-My personal opinion is that security and implicit complexity bounds are closely related topics that deserve *very close attention*.

-also: Smarty, Django, Mustache, Handlebars,

-investiage: MarkupSafe (Jinja dependency),
+This brings us to another topic: mixing code and UI.
+It is generally frowned upon to mix logic/code and the UI (or "view").
+So it is good practise to not do any intelligent processing within your pypage template.
+Instead, you can do it in a separate program, and pass an *environment* containing the results, to pypage.
+An environment is a dictionary of variables that is passed to Python's ``exec``, and is theferoe accessible from all of the code in the pypage template.
+From within your template you can focus solely on how to transform these input variables into the HTML/rST/other page you're building.

+A pleasant aspect of pypage, in comparison to other templating languages is that you don't have to learn much new syntax.
+It's probably the easiest and most *flexible* templating language out there.
+Most flexible because of the plethora of nice and easy-to-use constructs available in pypage.

 .. _reStructuredText: http://docutils.sourceforge.net/docs/user/rst/quickref.html
 .. _Jinja: http://jinja.pocoo.org/docs/
 .. _Liquid: https://github.com/Shopify/liquid/wiki/Liquid-for-Designers

 User Manual
 -----------